Search & view objects¶

 Further down you will see information relating to any Files that have been appended.
 If none have, you just see the option to upload a File or link to an existing one.

-Files can be appended for a variety of reasons.
-You could attach the model development documentation to a model, or a data quality report to a data object.
+Files can be appended for a variety of reasons - e.g. you could attach the model development documentation to a model, or a data quality report to a data object.

 Export¶